Best Matcha in Switzerland: Why It's So Hard to Find (2026)

 The European Grading Problem

-This is not necessarily dishonest — the term simply has no regulated meaning here.
+This is not necessarily dishonest, the term simply has no regulated meaning here.
 But it makes it very difficult for consumers to compare products or understand what they are paying for.
-A CHF 20 "ceremonial" and a CHF 60 "ceremonial" might be completely different products.
+A CHF 20 "ceremonial" and a CHF 60 "ceremonial" might be completely different products, sourced from different countries, processed using different methods, and with radically different nutritional and flavour profiles.

 How We Evaluated